esenecal/startup/README.md

 There are so many applications out there that offer flashcard services, but many provide varied or complexs services.
 This application instead gives users a simple, direct flashcard service that they can control.
 They can choose to share these flashcards with friends.

-#### Recipe Pitch
+#### Recipe Pitch !!
+(I don't know what to cook)
-Users can write recipes and send them to friends via this website.
-If they aren't sure what to eat, they can search by tags, such as "hot", "spicy", "cool", "simple", etc. The application can suggest recipes depending on the user's preferences and even the weather (hot for cold weather, cool for hot, etc).
-This is meant to be used amongst friends and can be used in groups of people who have dietary restrictions.
+Have you ever been unsure of what to make for dinner, and all the recipes online are a bit too out of your skill level?
+This app allows users can write recipes and share them with friends via this website.
+Just select what you're in the mood for, your skill level, or even what the weather is, and the application will suggest recipes!
+This can be used to find recipes for those with dietary restrictions, beginning chefs, or if someone is just not sure what to have for lunch.

 ### Design